blog

 November 14, 2022

-What is the food police?
+what is the food police?

 These thoughts are so unhelpful because no food is morally superior or inferior.
 Sure, some foods have a higher nutritional value than others, but they are all perfectly fine foods that might be perfectly appropriate in the moment.
 Your body can handle all kinds of foods, so call out your inner food police and reframe those thoughts with helpful thoughts.

-Challenging the food police
+3 ways to challenge the food police

 Challenging the food police really means trusting yourself and your body.
 Instead of making food choices based on external factors like what we think we should be eating, we are making food choices based on what we want to be eating.

-Examine your food rules
+1. examine your food rules

 As a result of diet culture’s influence, you may have food rules that you believe and follow ritually.
 These rules may have developed over time, or have been taught to you from a young age.
 Food rules typically come from the avoidance of foods or rigid structure around food/ the eating experience that are spoken by the food police.
 These rules rarely have any leeway, so if you break them, you believe you have failed.